darrenhke/structo/README.md

 #### /api/token
 * Get the JWT token.
 Username, password and secret has been hardcoded in ./config/index.js
 #### /api/about
-* Returns 200 "Hello world" if valid.
+* Returns 200 "Hello world" if valid JWT token.
 Return 401 if no valid access token

 Middleware
 #### /api/salt